 In the remainder of this section, we will focus on the proof of Theorem 7.
-We note that some of the proofs of the lemmas presented in this section appear in the appendix.
-We will denote by G the set of packets successfully delivered by PQ{β} , and by O be the set of packets successfully delivered by some optimal solution OPT .
+We will denote by G the set of packets successfully delivered by PQ{β} , and by O be the set of packets successfully delivered by some optimal solution OPT.
 Consider a partition of the set of packets $O \setminus G = A_1 \cup A_2$, such that A_1 is the set of packets dropped by PQ{β} upon arrival, and A_2 is the remaining set of packets, consisting of packets that were originally accepted, but at some point were preempted by more favorable packets.
 It follows that $O = A_1 \cup A_2 \cup (G \cap O)$.

-Our analysis will be based on describing a mapping of packets in O to packets in G, such that every packet in Gpiggybacks a bounded number of packets of O. Our mapping will be devised in several steps.
+Our analysis will be based on describing a mapping of packets in O to packets in G, such that every packet in G piggybacks a bounded number of packets of O. Our mapping will be devised in several steps.